keepitfree/faithfulgit/README.md

 ...
 ~~~~

-**_Please note_ The installscript has a bug at the moment.
-Please use the post-commit hook provided by this git repo instead to replace the version that is installed by the installation script**

 Put installfaithfulgit.fish in your repo and execute it.
 This will install a custom merge driver and a post-commit hook.
 A hidden directory .faithfulgit will be created and filled.

 To make new files faithful, temporarily disable faithful using